- Tour Palermo's many colorful churches

 - Hike to the top of Mount Etna

 - Experience Sicily's diverse cultures through its street food

 |Free Day in Palermo

 |Mount Etna Tour

 |Free Day in Taormina

 |Catania Walking Food Tour

 Day 1: Arrive in Palermo, Evening Guided Tour

-In the afternoon head out for a 3-hour guided tour of the city's historical sites.
+In the afternoon, head out for a three-hour guided tour of the city's historical sites.
 Tour stops include the Piazzas Bellini and Pretoria to see their Arab, Norman, Byzantine, and Spanish art and architecture.
 Centuries of seafaring travel and influences from different cultures have resulted in eclectic and diverse architectural styles.
 You'll see a lot of these influences during your stay in the city.

 Street food is common in Palermo, and you'll find irresistible pastry specialties and mouth-watering flavor combinations.
 Enjoy lunch and afternoon nibbles as you walk around, then find a small restaurant for a traditional seafood dinner accompanied by local wine.
 After, head to an airy bar to enjoy a cocktail on the terrace while taking in the sunset.